gyam020816/decapage/README.md

 - `if` is an expression, so it can be assigned with `let`, and all ending expressions in the arms must be of the same type.
 - `loop` is an expression, and the returned value is at the right of `break`.
+- `for` only has the improved iterable loop style